Single sign-on (SSO)

-We have setup guides for specific identity IDPs below:
+The setup guides for specific identity IdPs are below:

 - You must be a Company Admin in Front